ErikaNana/StudyGroup/README.md

 Second Milestone
 ----------------
 * Write an API using JSON
-  * Android app sends how much people want in the group, user name and password to the web app
+  * Android app sends how many people the user wants in their group, user name and password to the web app
     * Web app gets name of people in the class from Laulima
   * Web app sends notifications to people on the list
     * First checks to see if they are a StudyGroup user